 Unfortunately, this diet has less protein and lower quality fats in comparison.
 The need for antibiotics among commercially raised cows is due in part to the fact that E. Coli is more common in grain-fed cattle.

 Up until 100 years ago or so, these animals were naturally rich in omega-3 fatty acids because they were able to have free-range access to pasture.

-Similarly, the reason fish contain so much omega-3’s in the first place is because they are basically “grass-fed” in the ocean: feeding on things like sea grass, plankton, algae and other sea vegetables.
+The reason why fish contain so much omega-3’s is because they are basically “grass-fed” in the ocean: feeding on things like sea grass, plankton, algae and other sea vegetables.

 A good example is wakame, which is a seaweed widely found in Japanese cooking.
 It has the highest amount of omega-3’s in any vegetable source, containing approximately an eighteen-to-one omega-3 to omega-6 ratio.